-Before you call, ensure that you take these steps to try to solve the problem yourself:
+Before you call, take these steps to try to solve the problem yourself:

-- · Check all cables to ensure that they are connected. - · Check the power switches to ensure that the system is turned on. - Use the troubleshooting information in your system documentation, and use the diagnostic tools that come with your system. - To check for technical information, hints, tips, and new device drivers, go to the IBM Support Web site at:
+- Check all cables to make sure that they are connected. - Check the power switches to make sure that the system is turned on. - Use the troubleshooting information in your system documentation, and use the diagnostic tools that come with your system. - Check for technical information, hints, tips, and new device drivers at the IBM support Web site pages that are listed in this section. - Use an IBM discussion forum on the IBM Web site to ask questions.